Why your dog needs a daily dose of MultiVits

 Take it one claw at a time

-If you’re unable to trim all nails at once, don’t worry.
+If you’re unable to trim all claws at once, don’t worry.
 Cats aren’t renowned for being very patient.
-Cutting their nails over a week or two is just as beneficial.
+Cutting their claws over a week or two is just as beneficial.

 Watch out for the ‘quick’

-The pink part of your cat’s nail, known as the quick, is actually a small blood vessel.
-Make sure to only snip off the transparent tip, otherwise you’ll draw blood and cause a lot of pain for your feline friend.
+The pink part of your cat’s claw, known as the quick, contains small blood vessels and nerves.
+Make sure to only snip off the transparent tip, otherwise you’ll draw blood and cause your feline friend a lot of pain.

 Comfort is key

-Choose a time when you’re both comfortable – ideally when they’re relaxing on your lap.
-Your cat’s likely to investigate your clippers.
+Choose a time when you’re both comfortable – ideally when your cat is relaxing on your lap.
+Your cat is likely to investigate your clippers.
 Let them sniff around if they’re interested.
-A tasty reward for being curious is a good way to get rid of their fear.
+A tasty reward for being curious is a good way to help get rid of their fear.
 And if your cat gets stressed out at any point, just stop.

 Consult your vet